fbpx

 Open Doors, Open Futures

-The Government is negotiating a Youth Experience Scheme with the EU, and we must make sure that it delivers for young people in the UK, and restores the rights that our peers on the continent have access to.
-WRITE TO YOUR MP TODAY
+The UK Government is currently negotiating a Youth Experience Scheme and rejoining ERASMUS+ with the EU.
+We must ensure any proposed arrangement delivers for young people in the UK, and restores some of the rights, which are still enjoyed by our European peers.

 What are the benefits of a Youth Experience Scheme?

-• Economic impact: Analysis by the Centre for European Reform suggests that introducing the new UK–EU Youth Experience Scheme could increase UK GDP by between 0.4% and 0.45% over the next decade
+Analysis by the Centre for European Reform suggests that introducing the new UK–EU Youth Experience Scheme could increase UK GDP by between 0.4% and 0.45% over the next decade.

-• Promoting innovation and creativity: Britain, with the best universities in Europe, stands to uniquely benefit from a scheme which will concentrate intellectual talent in our top institutions, similar to California’s success in the USA.
+• Promoting innovation and creativity: the UK , with among the best universities in Europe, can benefit from a scheme which will concentrate intellectual talent in our top institutions, similar to California’s success in the USA.
+It has been found that youth mobility schemes can lead to improved student outcomes: students who participate in such schemes are more likely to achieve stronger degree results, secure professional-level jobs, and can report higher earnings compared to their non-mobile peers.

 What is necessary for the success of the Scheme?

-• Four year stays: European employers and educational institutions are far less likely to offer opportunities to young Brits if they are only able to stay for two years.
-Under a four year stay, Brits will be offered serious professional opportunities that will allow them to develop their careers.
+• Four year stays: European employers and educational institutions are far less likely to offer opportunities to young UK citizens if they are only able to stay for two years.
+Under a four year stay, young UK citizens will be offered serious professional opportunities that will allow them to develop their careers.

-• Full Mobility within the EU: Similarly, young Brits must able to move within the EU rather than single EU member states on a bilateral basis, to ensure they are able to fully engage with the interlinked professional and academic networks within the EU
+• Full Mobility within the EU: Similarly, young UK citizens must able to move within the EU rather than single EU member states on a bilateral basis, to ensure they are able to fully engage with the interlinked professional and academic networks within the EU.

 • An uncapped, reciprocal number of places: The more the scheme sees use, the more successful it will be.
 To ensure use of the scheme is fair, whilst promoting the highest possible numbers of UK youth travelling abroad, we propose a ‘one in one out’ scheme, without an arbitrary cap.